sixpack/sixpack/README.rst

     redis_port: 6379                            # Redis port
     redis_host: localhost                       # Redis host
+    # redis_password: password                  # Optional redis password
+    # Alternatively the above can be set with redis_url which takes precedence
+    # redis_url:  'redis://h:password@localhost:6379'
     redis_prefix: sixpack                       # all Redis keys will be prefixed with this
     redis_db: 15                                # DB number in redis